Seville Spain Travel Guide 2026: The Complete Insider’s Guide to Andalusia’s Capital

 Splurge (€180+/night)

-Hotel Alfonso XIII is the benchmark Seville luxury experience — a 1928 royal hotel near the Cathedral with a stunning Moorish-Renaissance courtyard.
-Rates from €280/night; book 3–4 months ahead for peak season.
-For the full Seville splurge experience, this is it.
+Hotel Alfonso XIII sets the benchmark for a Seville luxury experience — it’s a 1928 royal hotel right near the Cathedral, featuring a truly stunning Moorish-Renaissance courtyard.
+Rates start from €280/night, so you’ll want to book 3–4 months ahead for peak season.
+If you’re looking for the full Seville splurge, this is it.

 Food & Nightlife: Where Locals Actually Go